 The Transcript Request form is available in the admissions/ registration office or it can be downloaded from the WVC website.
-When requesting a transcript, please complete all lines on the form, include your WVC student ID number and be sure to sign the form.
+When requesting a transcript, complete all lines on the form, include your WVC student ID number and sign the form.
 We cannot process your request without your signature.
 Mail, e-mail or fax the completed form to the admissions/registration office.
 An incomplete form may be returned and can delay processing your request.